gsauthof/trysterobiff/README.md

 Trysterobiff detects this and on connecting to a GMail-IMAPD, it will automatically use search-for-UNSEEN messages.

-You can explicitly configure this behavior for other IMAP daemons, too or you can even disable the Gmail autodetection (cf. trysterobiff.conf example).
+You can explicitly configure this behavior for other IMAP daemons, too, or you can even disable the Gmail autodetection (cf. trysterobiff.conf example).

 When connecting to non-Gmail-IMAPDs, Trysterobiff searches by default for RECENT messages (RECENT messages are a subset of the UNSEEN ones).

+With that work-around Trysterobiff behaves like this when connected to a gmail-imapd:

-Please note that this work-around is just that - a workaround.
-That means: gmail imapd seems to push every 5 minutes a status update.
-On every status update Trysterobiff has the chance to display new messages.
-Thus, in the worst case a notification for an incoming mail takes 5 minutes.
-In the average case it takes 2.5 minutes then.
+- When reading messages in the gmail web-client, gmail does NOT immediately push the status change (i.e. read -> unread attribute change of a message) over imap.
+But gmail pushes every 5 minutes a regular status update.
+On that update Trysterobiff has the chance to update notifications.
+Thus, in the best, worst or average case this update is immediate, 5 or 2.5 minutes late.

-To get a shorter notification time with gmail you can:

-- use a polling imap-notifier and configure a poll-interval less than 2.5 minutes
-- switch to a real IMAP daemon (or imap provider) which does support the RECENT flag.
-With that you are immediately notified on new message arrivals - without the need for polling
+- When using the android gmail app, you have to hit the sync button (or wait for an automated sync) until changes are propagated via IMAP.
+But the sync then immediately pushes a new status over imap.
+- On incoming new mail gmail nearly immediately pushes a status update over IMAP.
+- When deleting messages (via a concurrent imap connection) gmail also pushes a new status immediately.

+Thus, only the first point is a real limitation of the workaround.
+'Standard' IMAP servers that has RECENT flag support don't have that limitation, of course.

 ## Multiple Account ##